MicrosoftDocs/architecture-center/docs/ai-ml/guide/machine-learning-operations-v2.md

 ### Persona-based RBAC

-When designing solutions using  Azure Machine Learning, managing access to resources is crucial.
-Role-Based Access Control (RBAC) provides a robust framework for controlling who can perform specific actions and access particular areas within an Azure workspace.

-When managing the lifecycle of machine learning models in Azure Machine Learning, it's important to consider the personas involved in the process.
-Each persona has a specific role and set of responsibilities.
+Managing access to machine learning data and resources is crucial.
+Role-Based Access Control (RBAC) provides a robust framework for controlling who can perform specific actions and access particular areas within solution.
+Design your identity segmentation strategy to align with the lifecycle of machine learning models in Azure Machine Learning and the personas involved in the process.
+Each persona has a specific role and set of responsibilities that should be reflected in their RBAC roles and group membership.

-This section aims to outline an exmaple of how to map personas to roles in Azure Machine Learning.
-The roles are based on the personas involved in the MLOps v2 lifecycle.

 #### Example Personas